 There are allegedly points around the world that mark, like a cursed treasure map, areas where planes, ships, and people seem to vanish without a trace.
 Not to be without their own intriguing moniker, they’re called the Vile Vortices.

-You know of at least one of them: The Bermuda Triangle.
+There are 12 in total, and you know of at least one of them: The Bermuda Triangle.

 These locations are equidistant from each other, equally divided between the Tropic of Capricorn and the Tropic of Cancer, and represent areas where strange disappearances, phenomena, or electromagnetic “aberrations” are said to occur.